AjayByadgi/StoreUserProfiles/README.md

 * Uses React for front end and Java Spring Boot for the back end and Amazon S3 for file storage, upload, and dowload*

 * Might add functionality for different type of files such as PDFs for each user, maybe also login and sign up *

+** HOW TO RUN **

+Not hosted as a website yes but can be run by
+First install the necessary dependcies npm, Springboot, react , react dropzone, etc, whatever is needed.

+Then run the front end by first traversing to the directory image-upload-aws/src/main/frontend and then running the command "npm start"
+Then run the back end by running the java main image-upload-aws/src/main/java and running Main.java